pboechat/game_job_search_tools/README.md

                [--city <city_name>]
                [--web_scrape_timeout <float>]

-_company_type_ must be one of the following options:
+when specified, _company_type_ must be one of the following options:

 		Developer
 		Developer and Publisher